lshannon/devops-days/Simple-Data-Application/README.md

 This is a simple Spring Boot application that shows working with a Database using Spring JDBC Template.
 It provides very simple REST end points to update/view database records.

+Upon start up it will:
+- Create a database table if it does not exist
+- Insert some sample data

 NOTE: It needs to be bound to a MySQL data service.
 The SQL has not been tested on Postgres and most likely will not work.

 ## Summary of Endpoints